| |

 savvy nonprofit that sees this as an opportunity to market your services

 and programs.
-Many sophisticated nonprofits that wish to be transparent
+Many savvy nonprofits that wish to be transparent

 Another more comprehensive way to be transparent is to produce an annual